Jump to section

 The model's predicted distribution is compared to the actual next token using cross-entropy loss.
 Backpropagation computes how every single weight contributed to the error.
 An optimizer (typically Adam) nudges each weight slightly in the direction that reduces the loss.

-This runs for months on clusters of thousands of GPUs.
+This runs for weeks to months on clusters of thousands of specialized chips (GPUs or TPUs).
+LLaMA 3.1 405B trained for approximately 54 days on 16,384 H100 GPUs.
 The result: a model that has compressed the statistical structure of human language and knowledge into its weight matrices.

 16b.
 What the Weights Encode